ZenithFTC/PowerPlayTutorial/zenfinder/documentation.md

 ## Path generation
 Path generation is quite literally what the name suggests: generating a path.
-Pathfinder uses an "A star" pathfinding algorithm.
+Zenfinder uses an "A star" pathfinding algorithm.

 ### A quick suggestion
 Don't use path generation if you don't have to.
 It's computationally expensive,